 Getting Started with Amplitude

-This article is for developers, and complements the Amplitude Quick Start Guide, which walks through the Amplitude data structure and explains which data you should send to Amplitude.
+This article is for developers, and complements the getting started content in Amplitude Help Center, which walks through the Amplitude data structure and explains which data you should send to Amplitude.

-In this article, you'll find technical best practices for getting up and running with Amplitude.
+In this article, find technical best practices for getting up and running with Amplitude.

 Before getting into the details, here are some recommended best practices for instrumenting Amplitude: